3liz/lizmap-web-client/tests/README.md

 ### Mouse coordinates

-It's possible to use the [Coords](https://addons.mozilla.org/fr/firefox/addon/coords/) FireFox plugin.
+It's possible to use the [Coords](https://addons.mozilla.org/fr/firefox/addon/coords/) Firefox plugin to get mouse coordinates.
-You need to be sure to use the same viewport size as Cypress : 1280 * 800 DPR 1.
+You need to be sure to use the same viewport size as Cypress : `1280 * 800 DPR 1`.
+We suggest you to save this configuration as `Cypress`.
-To click on the map, it's recommended to use the `cy.mapClick(x,y)` function.
+In Cypress, to click on the map, it's recommended to use the `cy.mapClick(x,y)` function using coordinates

 ## Manual tests